 - The required coursework should be reasonable given that the course is a quarter credit, but should have enough rigor to warrant receiving a grade (e.g. some written assignments or other projects).

 - Courses will be capped at ten students each.
+Courses that have fewer than 4 students enrolled by the first day of classes will be canceled.

 - Each course should meet for approximately 90 minutes per week for a total of eight weeks.
 Courses will meet in the first eight weeks of the semester.